-We recently had the pleasure of staying at four really remarkable hotels in southwest England that would make anyone’s jaw drop.
-A hotel person would flip over these places.
+We’ve had the pleasure of staying at some of the best hotels in south west England that would make anyone’s jaw drop.
 We’re not talking run-of-the-mill, cookie-cutter hotels here.
 We’re talking genuinely unique, historically significant, wow-factor hotels.
-I never would have known about any of them if we hadn’t been introduced to them by VisitBritain on a trip to England, and now I want to make sure you know about them, too.
-If you’re a hotel person, like me, you’re going to want to stay at these luxury hotels in southwest England.
+If you’re a hotel person, like me, you’re going to want to stay at these luxury hotels in south west England.

-If you want to stay at each one, I suggest doing it in the order I’ve laid out below.
-I also suggest staying at each for 2 nights, if you can, because once you get there, you’ll find that one night just isn’t long enough.
+You can actually stay for a short time at each one, with the exception of one really special spot in the Cotswolds.
+I would suggest staying for at least 2 nights, if you can, because once you get there, you’ll find that one night just isn’t long enough.

 If you fly in to London’s Heathrow airport, it’s only a 1.5 hour drive to the first hotel, with attractions like Stonehenge along the way and historic Bath nearby, where you can easily spend two days exploring.

 Okay, let’s get to it!

 Best Places to Stay in South West England